256dpi/fire/README.md

 ### Sorting

-Simple fields can be annotated wit the `fire:"filter"` struct tag to allow sorting using the `/foos?sort=field` or `/foos?sort=-field` query parameter.
+Simple fields can be annotated wit the `fire:"sort"` struct tag to allow sorting using the `/foos?sort=field` or `/foos?sort=-field` query parameter.
 All sortable fields need to specify the `bson:"field"` struct tag as well.

 ### To One Relationships